OmisePayments/omise-mcp/tests/README.md

 ### Adding New Tests
 1. Create test file in appropriate directory
 2. Follow naming convention: `*.test.ts`
-3. Use existing fixtures and mocks
+3. Use existing factories and Jest mocks
 4. Add proper test descriptions
 5. Ensure tests are isolated and repeatable